Benaiah09/Student-management-system/README.md

     - To delete a student, select option `3` and enter the student's ID.
     - To view all students, select option `4`.

-## Contributions

-Feel free to contribute to this project by submitting pull requests or opening issues with suggestions or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Happy managing! 🚀